Anti-Alias/teaching_notes/LESSON_2.md

 ```

 Note, this is a more typical function delcaration.
-It's equivalent to the above example in most ways, but there are some subtle differences that aren't worth getting into here.
+It's equivalent to the above function declaration in most ways, but there are some subtle differences that aren't worth getting into here.

 ```javascript
 function doMath(a, b) {